LivingComputingProject/TASBEFlowAnalytics-Tutorial/Excel_README.md

 * "Transfer Curve Analysis": includes information to run transfer curve analysis
 * "Optional Settings": TASBEConfig preferences that should not be changed unless absolutely necessary

+**Note**: All filepaths are relative to the location of the spreadsheet template unless they are absolute paths.

 ## User Instructions
 An example of the template is located in the TASBEFlowAnalytics-Tutorial titled ```batch_template.xlsm```.
 This example spreadsheet uses the tutorial
 FCS data.
 The code needed to run the template is in the TASBEFlowAnalytics [coverney.excel](https://github.com/TASBE/TASBEFlowAnalytics/tree/coverney.excel) branch.
 The following sections describe specific features for each template sheet.
 There are more notes highlighted in green throughout the spreadsheet.

 ### Experiment
 * Filename templates are used to generate the correct FCS filenames without having to type all of them out.
 Each filename template is separated into numbered sections with some sections being static and some being variable.
 The variable sections must correspond to column names in "Samples".
-(i.e. A template of 1_2_3.fcs would have the numbers replaced with the three correct inputs.)
+(i.e. A template of 1_2_3.fcs would have the numbers replaced with the three correct inputs.) **Make sure to update the blueprint of number placeholders right below the Filename Template header.**
 * The conditions keys are used to make sure that the values for a certain column name in "Samples" is valid.
 The keys are used to obtain the sets for plusminus analysis.

 ### Samples
 * The Sample Name column is necessary for the analysis and needs to be manually filled out.
 * Information for each replicate should be in the same row with commas separating the values (i.e. sample locations for three replicates could look like A1,A2,A3).
 This feature is not applicable to the experimental condition columns.
+* The "Update Filenames" button serves to generate sample filenames using the filename templates.
+These filenames are used in the TASBE ```getExcelFilename``` function, so it is important to click the "Update Filenames" button before running any analyses procedures.
+* "Statistics Filename", "Statistics Filepath", "Point Cloud Filename", and "Point Cloud Filepath" are preferences for batch analysis.
+"Point Cloud Filename" takes in a filename template number instead of a string name since Point Cloud files are generated for multiple samples.

 ### Calibration
 * Multiple bead files can be compared by listing out their sample names in the "Sample Name" cell within the "Rainbow Beads" section. (i.e. Beads,Beads2,Beads3).
 The "Bead Comparison Tolerance" determines how identical you want the bead files to be.
 The results of the comparisons will be included in the TASBESession located at the bottom of the sheet.